VA Disability Benefits for Bronchitis

 Chronic bronchitis is a serious respiratory condition often associated with chronic obstructive pulmonary disease (COPD) in which the bronchial tubes, the pathways that carry air to the lungs, become inflamed.
 This inflammation usually results in a cough that expels mucus, but other symptoms can include difficulty breathing and tightness of the chest.
 Chronic bronchitis may be diagnosed using lung function tests, x-rays, and blood tests.

 Veterans may be eligible to receive VA disability compensation for chronic bronchitis if they can prove that their condition was caused by military service.
 When veterans experience a condition that is not presumptively related to their time spent in service, they must establish service connection.
 To establish direct service connection for chronic bronchitis, a veteran must have:

-- Evidence of an event, injury, or illness in-service that could have caused or led to the condition
+- Evidence of an event, injury, or illness in-service that caused or led to the condition; and

 How VA Rates Chronic Bronchitis

-Several different measurements will be evaluated when spirometry tests are performed.
-Each of these tests are gauged by the results of average people of your same height, weight, and age.
+Several different measurements will be taken when spirometry tests are performed.
+Each of these tests is gauged by the results of average people of your same height, weight, and age.

 - Diffusion Capacity of the Lung for Carbon Monoxide by the Single Breath Method: DLCO (SB) measures the lungs’ ability to transfer inhaled air to red blood cells.
-To render this metric, carbon monoxide levels are tested after a person exhales and is compared with how much they inhaled.
+To do so, carbon monoxide levels are tested after a person exhales and compared to how much they inhaled.

 - Exercise testing reveals how much oxygen the blood uses while sustaining physical activity.